Audra Sterling, PhD

 Audra is interested in the language and cognitive development of individuals with neurodevelopmental disorders.
 In particular she is interested in the communication of children with fragile X syndrome, autism spectrum disorders, and Down syndrome.
 The long-term goals of her research seek to understand the contributions of both biology (as represented by genetic syndromes, e.g., FXS) and environment (as represented in this case by parenting) in the development of language and cognition in children with developmental disabilities.
 She is also interested how the premutation of FXS impacts language and cognition.

-Laura is an Ph.D. student in the Department of Communication Sciences and Disorders.
-She graduated from the University of Maryland with a B.A. in Hearing and Speech Sciences, and completed her M.S. degree in Speech-Language Pathology at UW-Madison.
+Laura is an PhD student in the Department of Communication Sciences and Disorders.
+She graduated from the University of Maryland with a BA in hearing and speech sciences, and completed her MS degree in speech-language pathology at UW-Madison.
 Laura has been working with individuals with autism spectrum disorder and other developmental disabilities for many years as an ABA technician and direct support specialist.
-Her research interests include language processing and development in individuals with ASD and fragile X syndrome, along with how ASD affects the fragile x phenotype.
+Her research interests include language production and development in individuals with ASD and fragile X syndrome, along with how ASD affects the fragile X phenotype.
 In her free time, Laura enjoys completing jigsaw puzzles, spending time outdoors, and exploring Madison’s restaurants.

-Kallie Renfus is a Capstone student studying Communication Sciences and Disorders.
-She graduated from the University of Notre Dame with a B.A. in Psychology.
-Kallie is excited to be working on projects involving the language and communication skills of children with developmental disabilities.
+Kallie Renfus is currently a student in the master’s degree MS/PhD program in communication sciences and disorders.
+She graduated from the University of Notre Dame with a BA in psychology.
+Kallie is interested in studying parent-child interactions with children with Down syndrome and ASD diagnoses.
+She is excited to be working on projects involving the language and communication skills of children with developmental disabilities.
 In her free time, Kallie enjoys running, drawing, and reading!

 - Holly Erbstoesser